monktastic/blog/pages/metaphysics/future.md

 enforcing these "laws" of nature?
 If they were to suddenly change, wouldn't we simply look back and say "ah, we've discovered a new law?"

-It is commonly understood to mean "we cannot be *certain* of the future," but it cuts far deeper than that.
+It is commonly misunderstood to mean "we cannot be *certain* of the future," but it cuts far deeper than that.
 It says that there is *no logical justification* for the belief:

 > *If Hume is right, the belief that the sun will rise tomorrow is **as unjustified** as the belief that a million mile wide bowl of tulips will appear over the horizon instead.
 We suppose the second belief is insane.*
 > ...
 > *But then the onus is on these defenders of “common sense” to show precisely what is wrong with Hume’s argument.
 No one has